ibm-cloud-docs/vpc/vpn-client-to-site-limitations.md

 * Currently, only 2000 maximum active client connections are supported per server.
 * MFA support is provided by IAM.
-* Currently, SDK and Terraform support is not available.
 * Features not supported:
   * Integration with other identity providers, such as Active Directory and RADIUS
   * IPsec client-to-site VPN
   * More than two VPN appliances per VPN server
   * VPN server auto scaling
   * In-house, customized OpenVPN client
   * VPN client user self-service portal
+* In client certificate authentication mode or client certificate and User ID/passcode authentication mode, authentication failure due to an invalid client certificate will not generate an activity track event